-Drilling the pilot hole with logging while drilling (LWD)/measurement while drilling (MWD) to total depth (TD), planned for ~900 mbsf;

-- 2. Running casing and a completion assembly (including long-term temperature monitoring with a string of autonomous data loggers) in the LWD/MWD hole to ~900 mbsf (casing to 50 m below fault, ~900 m); - 3.
-Drilling a second hole with the rotary core barrel (RCB) and center bit to ~500 mbsf and continuation with RCB coring to ~900 mbsf; and - 4.
-Running casing and a completion assembly for the second hole (including long-term temperature and pressure monitoring with the telemetered sensor string) to ~900 mbsf (casing to 50 m below fault, ~900 m).
+- 1. Drilling the pilot hole with logging while drilling (LWD)/measurement while drilling (MWD) to total depth (TD), planned for ~900 mbsf; - 2.
+Running casing and a completion assembly (including long-term temperature monitoring with the autonomous string) in the LWD/MWD hole to ~900 mbsf (casing to 50 m below fault, ~900 m); - 3.
+Drilling a second hole with rotary coring barrel (RCB) drilling (with center bit) to ~500 mbsf and continuation with RCB coring to ~900 mbsf; and - 4.
+Running casing and a completion assembly for the second hole (including long-term temperature and pressure monitoring with the telemetered string) to ~900 mbsf (casing to 50 m below fault, ~900 m).